🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 High Voltage Devices |

-Learn the structure and layout design techniques of HV-CMOS and LDMOS devices, and understand their applications in power control, sensor interfaces, and high-voltage driver circuits. |
+HV-CMOS and LDMOS structures and layout techniques, and their applications in power control, sensor interfaces, and high-voltage driver circuits. |

 🧩 Chapter 3